 If you ONLY want to sell digital products online, the choice is easy.
 Go with Easy Digital Downloads.

-If you are tech averse with a decent sized budget, go with BigCommerce.
+If you are tech averse with a decent sized budget, the best WordPress ecommerce plugin to use is BigCommerce.

-If you are tech averse with a smaller budget, go with Ecwid.
+If you are tech averse with a smaller budget, the best WordPress ecommerce plugin to use is Ecwid.

-If you are looking for a free WordPress plugin and you are reasonably tech savvy, then go with WooCommerce.
+If you are looking for free ecommerce plugins for WordPress and you are reasonably tech savvy, then go with WooCommerce.

-If you want full control over the source code and your platform, then go with WooCommerce.
+If you want full control over the source code and your platform, the best wordpress ecommerce plugin is also WooCommerce.

 The only reason you should ever use Shopify for WordPress is if there’s a plugin or app that you need that is not offered anywhere else.